 Safekids Aotearoa(external link) and the Child and Youth Mortality Review Committee(external link) identify 3 main reasons why children are run over in driveways:

 - human behaviour – most adults in New Zealand are unaware of the risks

 - vehicle design – particularly lack of visibility from within vehicles, when entering and leaving driveways

 - property design – particularly where driveways are not separated from play areas, extra-long or shared driveways, driveways with multiple parking spaces, driveways that exit into quiet streets or common areas shared with vehicles where children might play.

 Educating people about driveway safety

-To help Safekids Aotearoa raise awareness of the risk of driveway run-over incidents, our tenancy managers are providing tenants with driveway safety advice when they move into our houses.
+To help Safekids Aotearoa raise awareness of the risk on our driveways, our Housing Support Managers provide tenants with driveway safety advice when they move into our homes.